wp-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 1.0.57 =
+* Improves the behavior of dependencies.
+Excluding fields like: section breaks and page breaks from dependencies.
+* Modifies the styles in the predefined layouts.
+* Allows to disable the forms when the website is visited by search engine spiders and crawlers, increasing the website's speed.
+* Corrects an issue parsing the text values on fields.
+* The pro and developer versions allows to store the forms in cache to increase the rendering speed.
+This feature will be included in the free version after be tested completely in the other versions of the plugin.
+* Moves the checking of database's structure to the plugin activation process.

 = 1.0.56 =
 * Adds new parameters to the cached files to prevent issues with the browsers cache, after upgrade the plugin.